Jul 07, 2026

 Is it better to take magnesium and zinc in the morning or at night?

-Can I take magnesium and zinc every day?
+Can I take magnesium and zinc on an empty stomach?

 *These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.